slashdotted/PomaPure/README.md

 ## Install instructions

 These are the instructions to compile the framework on a Ubuntu/Debian machine.
 To keep you system clean we are going to package additional software into deb files.
+This procedure was tested on a clean Ubuntu MATE 16.04.2 install.

 ### Install CMake
 We are going to install CMake from https://cmake.org/files/: before continuing ensure that you have no CMake package installed on your system.

-First install the required dependencies `sudo apt-get install --assume-yes build-essential checkinstall fakeroot git pkg-config unzip libcurl4-openssl-dev`
+First install the required dependencies `sudo apt-get install --assume-yes build-essential checkinstall fakeroot git pkg-config unzip libcurl4-openssl-dev libz-dev`

 Create the required target directories with  `sudo mkdir -p /usr/local/share/doc` and `sudo mkdir -p /usr/local/lib` Configure the library path with `sudo echo  "/usr/local/lib" | sudo tee /etc/ld.so.conf.d/usrlocallib.conf && sudo ldconfig`.